Employment Law FAQs

 4. Do not sign anything without having it reviewed first by an attorney, unless you're merely acknowledging receipt of the document (and sometimes even that is not a good idea).

-5. If you're offered a severance agreement you will probably have 21 days to get it reviewed, sign it, or try to negotiate a better deal.
+5. If you're offered a severance agreement you will probably have 21 days (sometimes 45) to get it reviewed, sign it, or try to negotiate a better deal.
 You need to move fast.
 Find a qualified employment lawyer and set up an appointment to discuss the situation promptly.
+While we love to hear from people who need help, our biggest frustration is with folks who call and say "I got a severance offer and I need to sign by tomorrow."
+There's often nothing a lawyer can do to help in that situation.
+You have effectively painted yourself into a corner.
+So please, if you take nothing else from this FAQ, make it a point to seek legal help right away if you think you want it.

 Q: If I hire an attorney will my employer renege on my severance offer?